zach-churchill/zanesville-oh-housing-data/resources/planning.md

 * Develop R script to aggregate and validate the housing data.
 * Develop R script (or use the one above) to further prepare the data by geolocating the parcel number based on the address, and calculating the Great Circle distance from the warehouses.

+## January 22nd, 2018 - January 28th, 2018

+* Continue with data analysis and fixing errors in the data.
+* Perform more sophisticated techniques on data, i.e. looking at the distribution/clustering of distances away from the warehouse, create features based on whether the data appear to be residential, or not.